loomnetwork/transfer-gateway-example/AddingAssets.md

 These mapping scripts implement [the logic described here](https://loomx.io/developers/docs/en/transfer-gateway.html#mapping-mainnet-contracts-to-dappchain-contracts).

 I'll leave by saying *mapping is important*.
-And also, [that code I linked to above?](https://github.com/loomnetwork/loom-js/blob/f0df59fc58e1a15f7bfeee96565d8d828e335796/src/contracts/transfer-gateway.ts#L103-L107) Note that its arguments are keyed, so if you try renaming them (like I did--for "clarity"), the function won't work :)
+And also, [that code I linked to above?](https://github.com/loomnetwork/loom-js/blob/f0df59fc58e1a15f7bfeee96565d8d828e335796/src/contracts/transfer-gateway.ts#L103-L107) Note that its arguments are keyed, so if you try renaming them (like I did&mdash;for "clarity"), the function won't work :)

 ## Migrations
 Before we go to localhost:8080, let's talk about migrations.
 Read each of the migrations files in the `truffle-*` directories.
 Notice the following:

 ### Ethereum Migrations
-* The Gateway contract (`Gateway.sol` is deployed first).
+* The Ethereum Gateway contract (`Gateway.sol` is deployed first).
 So that its address can be passed to the other contracts.
 Otherwise, there's no known gateway, and how do you transfer.
-* The "regular contracts" get deployed next, and they're assigned to instanced _because we need them later_.
+* The "regular contracts" get deployed next, and they're assigned to instance variables _because we need them later_.
 * There's something about `toggleToken` on the gateway that I do not yet understand enough to explain to you.
 * Then, b/c this is a demo app, we give some tokens to the user so there's something to do in the UI.
 You can see this happening in the `register` functions called on the contract instances.
 Bonus points: figure out how these work.
 * Write out the data that we need later: addresses & tx hashes.